mezoni/peg/README.md

 - Small size of runtime source code
 - Small size of the source code of generated parsers
-- Efficient built-in runtime parsing methods
-- Performance optimized source code of generated parsers
+- Generating quite good quality and optimal parser code
 - Automatic generation of standard errors
-- Declarative way of describing additional errors
+- Possibility of a declarative way of describing additional errors
 - Additional useful features, including the use of syntactic sugar

 Creating a parser using PEG is very simple.